Picovoice/cheetah/binding/ios/README.md

 ## Usage

-Add the Cheetah model file in `Xcode` by:
+Add the Cheetah model file in `Xcode`:

-1. Either creating a model in [Picovoice CAT Console](https://picovoice.ai/cat/) or get the default model in [/lib/common/cheetah_params.pv](/lib/common/cheetah_params.pv).
+1. Create a model in [Picovoice Console](https://console.picovoice.ai/)  or get the [default model](/lib/common/).
-2. Add the model as a bundled resource by selecting Build Phases and adding it to Copy Bundle Resources step.
+2. Add the model as a bundled resource by selecting Build Phases and adding it to `Copy Bundle Resources` step.

 Create an instance of the engine: